twni2016/pomdp-baselines/docs/run_commands.md

-## Specific Running Commands for Each Subarea
-In general, we found `td3` works better in `rnn` policy while `sac` works better in `mlp` policy.
-So we use respective parameters below.
+# Run Experiments

-### Difficulty Levels of Environments
+## Difficulty Levels of Environments

 Before start running any experiments, we suggest to have a good plan of *environment series* based on difficulty level.
 As it is hard to analyze and varies from algorithm to algorithm, we provide some rough estimates:

 1. Extremely Simple as a Sanity Check: Pendulum-V (also shown in our minimal example jupyter notebook)